-Employee's possession must be returned to his or her supervisor upon separation from employment.
+Employees are employed at will and can be dismissed without notice or warning.
+All school-owned property in the employee's possession must be returned to his or her supervisor upon separation from employment.
 Failure to return school-owned property constitutes theft of public property and will be reported to law enforcement.
 In the event an employee has been terminated or resigns, it is the employee's responsibility to provide a forwarding address and telephone number.
 This information must be provided to <<Human Resources>> no later than December 31 of that year for W-2 purposes, and no later than the last day of work in the event of termination or resignation.
 In the event the W-2 or final paycheck is returned to the ECIA the school will hold the W-2 or the final check until claimed by the former employee or by an individual authorized in writing by the former employee to collect the check and/or the W-2.
 Exit interviews will be scheduled for all employees leaving ECIA.
 Information on the continuation of benefits, release of information, and procedures for requesting references will be provided at this time.